 Sales teams can utilize this dashboard to track the performance KPIs of individual sales executives against targets or previous periods.
 You can also monitor the overall sales performance, identify underperforming areas, and track progress toward targets.
 You can also check out Power BI KPI to know more.

 3) Sales Analysis Dashboard

-This dashboard differs from the Sales Scorecard Dashboard in the sense that it tries to bring more information about products and the regions.
-It shows the revenue coming from different customer segments.
-It tabulates the units sold in each of the active regions, the profitability in each region, and the value of discounts offered.
+This dashboard differs from the Sales Scorecard Dashboard because it shows revenue coming from different customer segments.
+It tabulates the units sold in each active region, the profitability in each region, and the value of discounts offered.

 5) Email Engagement Analytics Dashboard

 These Power BI Dashboard Examples are for organizations that market their products through mass emails.
 These dashboards display the proportion of emails that were delivered, clicked, and opened.
-The data for these dashboards generally comes from campaign management tools like Hubspot.
-They also provide how these indicators were changing over the relevant period.
+This dashboard details the overall email delivery rate, bounce rate, and open rate along with a bar chart of email opens and clicks over time.